BC home flipping tax

 • Properties zoned for residential use

-• The right to acquire the above properties, such as the assignment of a purchase contract for a pre-build condo building
+• The right to acquire the above properties, such as the assignment of a purchase contract for a pre-built condo building or the assignment of a purchase contract for the resale of a property

-The tax will not apply to exempt property locations or the leasing or sale of a leasehold interest in a property.
+• The tax will not apply to exempt property locations or the leasing or sale of a leasehold interest in a residential property.

 Exemptions from the tax